TheStig294/trophies-yogs/README.md

 ### It's a 1-shot if it hits you twice

 Suggested by /u/Stuf404 on Reddit\
-Kill Zylus in 1 shot of a boomerang\
+Kill Zylus in 1 shot of a boomerang, or as Zylus, be killed in one shot\
 \
 _trophies_boomerang_ - Default: 1 - Whether this trophy is enabled\
 Requires:\